 American actor and musician Ian McCamy was born in New York City and raised in downtown Manhattan where his artistic background was forged in the midst of the thriving avant-garde art world.
 Setting sail in his early twenties, he played and performed extensively throughout Europe, from experimental theater in East Berlin to learning traditional fiddle styles in The Scottish Highlands and street performance in Paris.
 After years of touring and performing, restoring a medieval house in the Cevennes Mountains, raising two children, making wine and learning Old-Time music with Robert Crumb, he now lives in Paris.

-Based in Paris, he has released four solo records, made guest appearences on over sixteen albums and has played concerts and festivals in America, Europe and North Africa.
-His latest solo album, Vintage Americana, was released by Frémeaux in France two years after More Pretty Girls Than One came out in the United States on Arhoolie.
-His album covers have been drawn by long-time friend Robert Crumb, American illustrator Drew Christie and photographer Gaston F. Bergeret.
+Ian McCamy has appeared in numerous American and French films and TV shows; he has acted with Nicole Kidman, Gérard Depardieu, Nathalie Portman and most recently plays Henry Koster in the series Missions.
+Off-screen he performs traditional Celtic and Old-Time Americana music inspired from his Scots-Irish and Tennessee Mountain roots, playing the fiddle, the guitar and singing songs about death, misery and love lost.
+Ian has released four solo records, made numerous guest appearances on albums and has played festivals and concerts in America, Europe and North Africa.
+His latest solo album, Vintage Americana, was released in France after More Pretty Girls Than One came out in the United States.
+The album covers are the work of long-time friend Robert Crumb, American illustrator Drew Christie, and photographs by Gaston F. Bergeret.